Young black kids growing up in the Bronx who don't even know what the word computer is.

 Republicans have gotten hopefully smarter.

-I I know what the RNC is doing in terms of getting reluctant conservatives and Republicans to embrace early voting and voting by mail and legal ballot harvesting.
+I know what the RNC is doing in terms of getting reluctant conservatives and Republicans to embrace early voting and voting by mail and legal ballot harvesting.

-They're trying to match hopefully surpass Democratic Party efforts.
+They're trying to match, hopefully, surpass Democratic Party efforts.

-Um do I think that Democrats, you know, if they have their way, there'd be no voter ID, no signature verification, no updated voter rolls, there'd be no partisan observers, none of it.
+Do I think that Democrats, you know, if they have their way, there'd be no voter ID, no signature verification, no updated voter rolls.

 No chain of custody controls.

-But uh I mean, I I I I can we can't give up on America.
+But I mean, we can't give up on America because that's what you're basically saying.

 I can't go there.

-I'm not I'm not with you.
+I'm not with you.

-I I'm like, we've got to give it our best shot.
+I'm like, we've got to give it our best shot.

 What if we took that attitude during the Great Depression?

-You know, but Merrill, what if we took that attitude post nine eleven?
+What if we took that attitude post-9-11?

 And I'm just hoping that we can convince enough Americans that this is a critical tipping point for the country.

-It's an all hands on deck moment.
+It's an all-hands-on-deck moment.

 You need an attitude adjustment.

-I'm just gonna be very frank.
+I'm just going to be very frank.

-Maybe the the odds are against us.
+Maybe the odds are against us.

-Uh we know they're dishonest.
+We know they're dishonest.

-We know they're gonna lie, we know they're gonna demagogue.
+We know they're going to demagogue.

-We know we know they don't want integrity measures in in our voting system, but I I I'm I'm not willing to give up on our country.
+We know they don't want integrity measures in our voting system.

-Joe got to A, hide in the basement, and B, no you know, for example, the Constitution in Pennsylvania.
+Joe got to A, hide in the basement, and B, you know, for example, the Constitution in Pennsylvania.

 Rather than passing a constitutional amendment, because the Constitution spells out very limited instances when people can vote by mail.